-What will I discover if I visualize the data collected over 100 editions?
+What will I discover if I visualize the data collected from over 100 editions?

-The result is a unique set of charts and facts about the Tour de France that can provide us with valuable insights.
+The result is a unique set of charts and facts about the Tour de France that can provide valuable insights.
 And maybe, we can also better predict the future winners.

-Learn more about the total distance, average stage distance, rider’s height, weight, BMI, and other interesting data, and how they developed.
+Learn more about the total distance, average stage length, rider’s height, weight, BMI, and other interesting data, and how they developed.

-Let’s dive into one of the biggest sets about the Tour de France statistics.
+Let’s dive into one of the biggest sets of the Tour de France statistics.

 - Tour de France Rider’s Height, Weight, and BMI (Over Time)